 Although these are good practices, rules can be amended, so play with fonts, make mistakes, learn, enjoy your machine, and don’t be afraid to experiment.

-Now that you know about the best and the different types of fonts that exist and also the ones you should use/avoid with when using your Cricut machine, let’s dive about the best free fonts out there.
+Now that you know about the best types of fonts and the ones you should use/avoid when using your Cricut machine let’s dive into the best free fonts.

 Best Free Fonts and where to find them

 There are thousands of free and beautiful fonts you can use for your Cricut projects.

 Although the fonts I am about to list are FREE for you to download and install on your computer.
 You need to make sure that you read their license.
 Sometimes, artists are very generous and allow users to use their fonts for personal use.